FK Jedinstvo Mali Zvornik: Recent years

 In the last 20 years the club competes mostly in lower divisions as a jo-jo club, in relation between 5th and 6th tiers of competition.
 Since the club is public, ambitions mainly depend on financial structure made by local authorities, which is not sufficient for making an important result on a pitch.
 According to financial situation club based on promoting young players and signing the experienced ones from Drina county, but unfortunately quality of the squad stayed on amateur level.

 Jedinstvo has close connection with nearby FK Drina Zvornik in Zvornik across the Drina river and there are many players who played for both sides at some point.
 Also there is a local rivalry against opponents in Drina county FK Drina Ljubovija and FK Rađevac but since the divisions in which these clubs compete did not match in recent years the rivalry is less than it was in the years before 2010s.
 Jedinstvo also used to organise an annual pre-season friendly tournament named Čika Aćo i Nenad which attracted lot of respectable clubs from the region.
 The Blues also have an active squad of veterans who occasionally play friendly games.

 Youth school

 The club also became known for work with youths in last few decades.
-Many players who reached respectable level of football in highest national leagues started playing in Jedinstvo and some of them are Nemanja Stevanović, Edin Rustemović, Slaviša Radović and Filip Erić.
+Many players who reached respectable level of football in highest national leagues started playing in Jedinstvo and some of them are Nemanja Stevanović, Edin Rustemović, Slaviša Radović, Filip Erić and Vladimir Molerović.
 Lot of talented young players from the school often sign for the clubs with the best youth facilities in country, such are FK Partizan, FK Crvena zvezda, FK Vojvodina, FK Rad and OFK Beograd.
 Every year club organizes youth tournament and camp under the name of Milorad Bato Stajić with more than 150 kids and the best youth clubs in region participating.
 Jedinstvo is also represented in all important regional football and futsal cups.